murerkinn/frontend-mentor-social-media-dashboard/README.md

 Thanks for checking out this front-end coding challenge.

+You can visit the live project from [here](https://frontend-mentor-social-media-dashboard-psi.vercel.app/)

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 **To do this challenge, you need a basic understanding of HTML, CSS and a tiny bit of JavaScript.**